 “Ollivander” is an anagram of “an evil lord.”
 Is there something Jo never told us?

 “Peter Pettigrew” is an anagram of “tip: pet we regret.”
-This really speaks for itself – the Weasleys probably regret keeping Scabbers as a pet for so long and not knowing or realizing that he was an Animagus, even with his abnormally long lifespan. – Thanks, Megan
+This really speaks for itself – the Weasleys probably regret keeping Scabbers as a pet for so long and not knowing or realizing that he was an Animagus, even with his abnormally long lifespan.
+(Thanks to Megan.)

 “Remus Lupin” is an anagram of “primus lune.”
 Primus comes from the Latin word meaning “first,” “beginning,” or perhaps “full.”
 Lune is the French word for “moon.”
 Lupin turns into a werewolf when there is a full moon.
-Coincidence? – Thanks, Jenny
+Coincidence?
+(Thanks to Jenny.)

 “Romilda Vane” is an anagram of “love in a dram.”
 A dram is a unit of measurement.
-Very appropriate for the girl who tries to slip Harry a love potion. – Thanks, Frank and V.K.
+Very appropriate for the girl who tries to slip Harry a love potion.
+(Thanks to Frank and V.K.)